Beekeeping Basics - Honey Bee

 Treat for Varroa

 mites 2 - 3 times a year, whether you see mites on bees or not.
-We use a
+We use an

-the Ether roll test or bottom drawer sticky board method to check the mite
+the sugar roll test or bottom drawer sticky board method to check the mite

-count) Then treat with an approved mite treatment.
-We use Oxalic Acid Vapor or OAV for short.
+count) Then treat with an approved mite treatment as needed.

 - Last but not least,